CPT S 411: Introduction to Parallel Computing

 This course will serve as a basic introduction to the field of parallel computing.
 Emphasis will be on the fundamental principles for parallel algorithm design and analysis, and parallel programming for distributed and shared memory parallel machines.
 Topics to be covered (not necessarily in order) include (but not limited to):

 There will *not* be any required text for this edition of the course.
 We will use the lecture notes available online on this website, along with lecture scribes, and a variety of online tutorials and reading materials identified by the instructor (also made available through the Lecture Notes link on this page).
-The following books will serve as references:
+You will need a login/password to access the lecture materials.
+The instructor will provide this in class.

 Interested students who do not meet the above criteria are highly encouraged to contact the instructor to discuss the possibility of enrolling into the course.